namvdo/edge-scheduling-engine/README.md

 ```

 Open your browser to `http://localhost:5173`.
 You will see the animated 6G Network Topology map, the DDPG Agent monitor, and live Raft logging components.

+### Dashboard Features

+**Configuration Panel:**
+- **RU/DU Selection:** Dynamically change the number of Radio Units (3-12) and Distributed Units (3, 5, 7, or 9).
+Click "Apply Configuration" to update the topology in real-time.
+- **Stress Testing:** Select any node from the dropdown and click "Inject Workload Spike" to simulate a 500% traffic spike for 15 seconds.
+Watch the node turn red and observe the scheduler's rebalancing response.

+**History Tab:**
+- Select any node to view its historical CPU, Memory, and Spectrum allocation over time.
+- The chart displays up to 60 seconds of history (1Hz sampling rate).
+- Export telemetry data to CSV for offline analysis.

+**Real-Time Metrics:**
+- Throughput, latency, and utilization update every second via WebSocket.
+- Dynamic TDD split shows the current downlink/uplink ratio determined by the DDPG agent.
+- Per-node resource allocation bar chart shows compute, spectrum, and buffer usage across all nodes.